villekr/concurrency-eval-java/README.md

   - processor: List objects from a specified S3 bucket and process them concurrently/parallel
   - get: Get a single object's body from S3, try to find a string if specified
 - The processor-function must be encapsulated with timing functions
+- S3 bucket will contain at maximum 1000 objects
 - Each S3 objects' body must be fully read
 - Code must return at least the following attributes as lambda handler response:
   - time (float): duration as float in seconds rounded to one decimal place